francis-andrade/domain-adaptation-lstm/README.md

 # Adversarial Domain Adaptation for Sensor Networks

 ## What is this
 This software was made over the course of my master dissertation at INESCTEC-Porto.
-In it, I studied how to implement domain adaptation models that considered the temporal component of data.
+In it, I studied how to implement domain adaptation models that consider the temporal component of data.

 In total, I proposed 4 new domain adaptation models, that can be run with the code found in this repository: Simple Model, SingleLSTM Model, DoubleLSTM Model and CommonLSTM Model.